-As of December 31, 2022, our investment portfolio consisted of interests in 70 properties, comprised of 69 seniors housing communities and one vacant land parcel.
-The types of seniors housing properties that we own include independent and assisted living facilities, continuing care retirement communities and Alzheimer's/memory care facilities.
+As of December 31, 2024, our investment portfolio consisted of interests in 70 properties, comprised of 69 seniors housing communities and one vacant land parcel.
+The types of seniors housing properties that we own include independent and assisted living facilities, Alzheimer's/memory care facilities and a continuing care retirement community.
 Our strategy is to manage our seniors housing portfolio in a way that will allow us to provide stockholders with cash distributions; preserve, protect and return stockholders' invested capital; and explore liquidity opportunities.
-We had previously invested in 70 properties consisting of 63 medical office buildings, acute care and post-acute care properties and seven skilled nursing facilities.
-As part of executing under Possible Strategic Alternatives, we sold 69 of these properties between April 2019 and January 2021, and completed the sale of the last property in 2022.
-The exploration of liquidity opportunities, such as the sale of either the Company or our assets, a potential merger, or the listing of our common shares on a national securities exchange, as further described below under "Possible Strategic Alternatives."
+The exploration of liquidity opportunities, such as the sale of either the Company or our assets, a potential merger, or the listing of our common shares on a national securities exchange, is further described below under "Possible Strategic Alternatives."

 We have primarily leased our seniors housing properties to wholly owned TRS entities and engaged independent third-party managers under management agreements to operate the properties as permitted under the REIT Investment Diversification and Empowerment Act of 2007 ("RIDEA").
 We have also leased certain of our seniors housing properties to third-party tenants under triple-net or similar lease structures, where the tenant bears all or substantially all of the costs (including cost increases, for real estate taxes, utilities, insurance and ordinary repairs).
-In addition, most of our investments are wholly owned, although, to a lesser extent, we invested through partnerships with other entities where we believed it was appropriate and beneficial.
+In addition, on November 1, 2024, we acquired our remaining 5% noncontrolling interest in a consolidated joint venture and currently, all of our investments are wholly owned.